Who We Are

 - To cooperate with and support the business community of Laguna Hills.

-- To increase the economic base of Laguna Hills while preserving our historic resources, quality of life, ambiance and the interest of you members.
+- To increase the economic base of Laguna Hills while preserving our historic resources, quality of life, ambiance, and interest of our members.

 Why We Do It

-The Laguna Hills Chamber of Commerce is the catalyst and advocate for thriving business and economic growth for Laguna Hills.
-By uniting and striving towards a common purpose, we can make sure to continue flourishing and becoming the best and most successful city in Orange County.
+The Laguna Hills Chamber of Commerce is the catalyst and advocate for a thriving business community and positive economic growth in Laguna Hills.
+By uniting towards a common purpose, we can make sure to continue striving to be the best and most successful city in Orange County.

 If you don’t think you have time to join and participate in your local Chamber of Commerce, consider the following:

-- If a company shows that it’s highly involved in its local chamber (e.g., sits on the chamber board), consumers are more likely to think that its products stack up better against its competition.
+- If a company shows that it’s highly involved in its local chamber (e.g., sits on the chamber board, participates in a committee), consumers are more likely to think that its products stack up better against its competition.